Insights Payroll

 - Article 53 sets the 14-day settlement window from the date of contract termination

-- Lawful deductions are limited to specific categories under Article 41 of Federal Decree-Law 33 of 2021
+- Lawful deductions from the gratuity are limited to specific categories under Article 51(7) of Federal Decree-Law 33 of 2021 and Article 29 of Cabinet Resolution 1 of 2022

 - MoHRE complaint is the enforcement route for unpaid or short-paid EOSB